AdaCore/gnatdashboard/gnathub/docs/source/user-manual/execute_driver.rst

 Project file attributes
 -----------------------

-The |Driver| driver expects a number of attributes, some required and some optional, to be set in the project file.
+The |GNAThub| driver expects a number of attributes, some required and some optional, to be set in the project file.

 General attributes
 ^^^^^^^^^^^^^^^^^^

-:command:`Local_Repository`
-"""""""""""""""""""""""""""

-Path to a directory containing custom plug-ins to add to the execution queue of
-|Driver|.
-This is a supplementary list of plug-ins, with means it will extend
-the initial plug-ins list which is either computed from the :command:`[system]` repository, or the :command:`[global]` repository.

-The complete list of repositories can be found in :func:`GNAThub.repositories`.

 :command:`Plugins`
 """"""""""""""""""